-Downside rating-change drivers
+Upside rating-change drivers Downside rating-change drivers Better-than-expected pool performance may positively impact the ratings.
 A significant deterioration in the insurers' credit profile, leading to lower rating-conditional recovery rate assumptions, could negatively impact the ratings.

-A decline in overall pool performance versus our expectations or a significant rating downgrade of Italy could also have a negative effect on the ratings.
+A rating upgrade of Italy or reduction in the insurers' default risk could also lead to an upgrade.
+A decline in the overall pool performance versus our expectations or a significant rating downgrade of Italy could also have a negative effect on the ratings.